 Next it was time to wrap it with plywood.
 They just held the pieces up scored them with a pencil and ripped them down with a circular saw.
 They covered the sides, the front, and the hearth; Attaching the plywood with wood screws where there were studs.
 At this stage we also drilled the holes for the Fireplace insert and Mounted the TV where we wanted it.

 Now that the plywood is done and I painted the firebox black.Time to put the L brackets on for the mantle, then attach the pallet wood.We mounted and leveled them first so they’d be covered by the pallet wood.
 The mantle is a gorgeous piece of maple A dear friend, Ms. Marsha, gave me.
 We had to pre-drill the holes(maple is a very hard wood) then used 2 inch screws to attach it.
-Next we were on to the pallet wood. *****We also Built our custom shelves at this stage.
-I’m separating it into 2 posts you’ll have to come back and see how we banged those bad boys out*******.
+Next we were on to the pallet wood. *****We also Built our custom built-ins at this stage.
+You can see that tutorial HERE*******.

 If you’re worried about the plywood showing through the cracks of your pallet wood you can paint the plywood black or brown.
 I wasn’t really worried about it.
 There was no rhyme or reason to the way we attached the pallet wood.
 We just made sure none of the seams matched up kind of like a brick pattern.
 They started with the hearth and used the same method of holding it on there, scoring what line to cut, then attaching each piece with the Ryobi Air Strike.
 It was all kind of like a jigsaw puzzle trying to figure out what colors,sizes,and grains went where.
 We took the Pallet wood all the way tot the ceiling to make it look like it was a real chimney that goes through the roof.